-Based on the testimony of the landlord's+ agent, I find that the tenant was served with a notice to end tenancy for non-payment of rent on January 18, 2012, by personal service, which was witnessed.
+Based on the testimony of the landlord, I find that the tenant was served with a notice to end tenancy for non-payment of rent on February 3, 2012, by positing the document to the door of the tenant's residence, which was witnessed.
 The notice informed the tenant that the notice would be cancelled if the rent was paid within five days.
 The notice also explains the tenant had five days to dispute the notice.